lrntct/xarray-grass/README.md

 Therefore, 2D and 3D maps loaded in Xarray will not share the same dimensions and coordinates.
 The coordinates in the Xarray `Dataset` correspond to the center of the GRASS cell.

-If run from outside a GRASS session, `xarray-grass` will automatically create a session in the requested project and mapset.
-If run from within GRASS, only maps from accessible mapsets could be loaded.
-You can list the accessible mapsets with `g.mapsets` from GRASS.

 In GRASS, the time dimension of various STDSs is not homogeneous, as it is for the spatial coordinates.
-To reflect this, xarray-grass will create one time dimension for each STDS loaded.
+To account for this, xarray-grass will create one time dimension for each STDS loaded.

-From within a grass session, it is possible to access various mapsets.

 ## CF conventions attributes mapping